Pre-Purchase Vehicle Inspection in Edmonton

 A pre-purchase vehicle inspection is a thorough inspection done by a professional auto technician or mechanic that goes over the mechanical components of the vehicle.
 A used vehicle inspection will bring any existing or potential issues, including safety concerns, the car might have to light, so you can make an educated decision on whether you should buy the vehicle or not.

-A used vehicle inspection can also be a good selling-tool if you’re selling your used car or truck.
-Having this done before you put your vehicle up for sale will make it more competitive on the used vehicle market.
-Potential buyers will have peace of mind when looking at your car, and seeing the PPI signed off by a licensed mechanic, making for a quicker sale and a better offer.
+A used vehicle inspection can also be a good selling tool if you’re selling your used car or truck.
+Having this done before you put your vehicle up for sale will make it more competitive in the used vehicle market.
+Potential buyers will have peace of mind when test driving your vehicle, and seeing the PPI signed off by a licensed mechanic, makes for a quicker sale and a better offer.

 Can I inspect the car myself?

 If you are a licensed mechanic, you could do the pre-purchase vehicle inspection yourself.
 To do it right, you need to have the skills and equipment to be able to inspect all mechanical and safety components of the vehicle, catch issues and determine what repairs are necessary to make the vehicle fit and safe to drive.